GIP hero image

 • The employer pays fully or in part

-• Pre-existing conditions are usually covered for benefits up to the non-medical limit or free cover level
+• Pre-existing conditions are usually covered for benefits up to the non-medical limit/free cover limit

 • The benefit is paid to the employer who passes it on to the individual as salary.
-It’s therefore subject to the deduction of tax and National insurance
+It’s therefore subject to the deduction of income tax and National Insurance contributions

 • Cover available up to 80% of an individual’s gross pre-incapacity earnings